groucho75/alo-easymail/readme.txt

 == Changelog ==

+= 2.9.2 =
+* Fixed: now right param is passed to action hook on profile optin save
+* Fixed: properly escape a query var in report page

 = 2.9.1 =
-* Fixed: the bounce manuanl check now should work properly
+* Fixed: the bounce manual check now should work properly

 = 2.9.0 =
 * Updated: the cron-based bounce management is removed, now it works only manually